DoubleHyphen/Personal-Blog/why_i_dislike_oop.md

 ### Inheritance bestows state
 Said problem is as follows: If we denote `Rectangle` to be a subcategory of `Parallelogram` via inheritance, we automatically bestow to it all the state that the latter already has.
 This, however, goes directly against the entire concept of the _genus and differentia_, which we mentioned earlier.

 Think of it this way: the entire job of the differentia is to take a genus and constrain its possible members.
-Thus, if the possible members have been constricted, their representation ought to need _strictly less_ state than the representation of the genus.
+Thus, if the possible members have been constrained, their representation ought to need _strictly less_ state than the representation of the genus.
 Inheritance disagrees, and decides that their representation will need _weakly more_ state than the representation of the genus.
 Which is, even in the absolute best case, a complete waste of resources.

 If we want to constrain the possible states, we have to go the other way, and denote `Parallelogram` to be a subcategory of `Rectangle`.
 This solves some problems but creates 10× as many, because now we can use any random `Parallelogram` wherever a `Rectangle` is expected.